pranaypogde/self-hosted-ai-starter-kit/RENDER.md

 - Set up monitoring for all services
 - Monitor disk usage and performance metrics
 - Set up alerts for critical service metrics

+## Cost Optimization
+- Start with starter plans for N8N and Qdrant
+- Monitor usage and adjust resources as needed
+- Consider disk size requirements carefully
+- Set up billing alerts to monitor costs

 ## Troubleshooting